 In the pointing condition, the pointing position is specified by the user.
 In this case, no direct constraint is imposed on the end-effector; a series of configurations with a specific combination of end-effector position and orientation can fulfil the pointing constraint.
 In the pointing mode, the end-effector is the index finger, in contrast to the hand itself, as used in the place-at condition.
 When pointing to an object, the index finger is directed towards the object.
 This implies that for a certain position of the end-effector, the orientation is chosen along the connection line between the object and the last wrist joint.
-Or with other words, the extension of the end-effector is gradually virtually extended and the pointing position is imposed on the virtual end-effector.
+Or with other words, the extension of the end-effector needs to pass the selected target position.
+To calculate the different possible postures, the end-effector is gradually virtually extended and the pointing position is imposed on the virtual end-effector.
 For every virtual length, the optimal configuration is calculated using the algorithm discussed in section 2.
 The previously described cost function finally selects the optimal result by comparing the total cost of every configuration from the resulting collection of postures.
 Figure 10 gives a schematic representation of this process.
 When the optimal posture is selected, a trajectory towards the final (real) end-effector position is calculated and the joint angles for each step of the trajectory can be determined.